Spyboss/portfolio_NEW/README.md

 ## 🚀 Deployment

-This project can be easily deployed to:
+This project is currently deployed on Cloudflare Pages.
+It can also be easily deployed to other platforms like:
 - Vercel
 - Netlify
-- GitHub Pages

 ## 📄 License